2002 Australian Grand Prix: Background

-Ferrari brought the F2001 in lieu of the F2002 to Australia due to performance and reliability issues.
-According to the Ferrari team principal Jean Todt, the F2002 was fast in pre-season testing but the team had not the time available to be certain that it would be reliable in Australia, "We think it will be able to bring home valuable points for the championship.
+Due to performance and reliability issues, Ferrari brought the F2001B to Australia instead of the F2002.
+According to Ferrari team principal Jean Todt, the F2002 was fast in pre-season testing, but the team did not have enough time to ensure that it would be reliable in Australia, "We think it will be able to bring home valuable points for the championship.
 Next week, we will continue our on-track development of the F2002, as well as fine-tuning the F2001 for the first race."
 During the first two practice sessions, the F2001 was fitted with a rear wing used on the F2002 in testing; both Michael Schumacher and his teammate Rubens Barrichello opted for one seen at the 2001 Japanese Grand Prix.
-The McLaren MP4-17 car featured an attachment to its lower front suspension frame split to promote airflow under the front wing, and revised ailerons were equipped to the front and rear of the car.
+The McLaren MP4-17 car had an attachment to its lower front suspension frame split to promote airflow beneath the front wing, as well as altered ailerons in the front and back.
 The Jordan, Arrows and Sauber teams copied the design.